redmadrobot-tomsk/android-stories/README.md

 }
 ```

-2. Add internet permission to your manifest.
+2. Add internet permission to your manifest for Glide.

 ```
 <uses-permission android:name="android.permission.INTERNET" />